maxlandon/wiregost/server/c2/README.md

 - A large suite of network/transport/application protocols usable for traffic routing.
 - Advanced implant traffic routing (ghost implant communications)
 - Advanced non-implant traffic routing (everything talking TCP/UDP or anything else will be able to make use of Wiregost routes)
-- An advanced routing management system: pluggable selection strategies permission controls, to build routes optimized for certain purposes.
+- An advanced routing management system: pluggable selection strategies and permission controls, to build routes optimized for certain purposes.
 - Advanced routing tree management for Wiregost users.

 Below is an overview of the Routing System in Wiregost.
 All of these capacities will be further explained and detailed either in the